-In Japan, a married couple must match their surnames -- this is a legal requirement -- and in most cases, the wife adopts her husband's surname.
-But some women who have professional career continue to use born surnames as their personal 'brands' even after marriage.
+In Japan, a married couple are legally required to match their family names and in most cases, the wife adopts her husband's family name.
+But some women who have professional career continue to use born family names as their personal 'brands' even after marriage.
 For example, Umezawa Yukari married to a footballer whose surname was Yoshihara in 2002, thus became Yoshihara Yukari legally.
-She continued to use the born surname Umezawa as a Go pro.
+She continued to use the born family name Umezawa as a Go pro.
 In 2011, she finally changed her professional name (that is, registered name at Nihon-Kiin) to Yoshihara Yukari.

-Note: In China and Korea, married women keep their born surnames.
+Note: In China and Korea, married women keep their born family names.

-There are many issues regarding Japanese names in English, including naming order and romanization.
+There are many issues regarding Japanese names in English, including naming order, romanization and multiple possible readings.